 In-syn with smartphone

 You’ll find one that has an app to sync with your smartphone and social media.
-You can keep track of your dives profile and perhaps share with your dive buddies.
+You can keep track of your dive profile and perhaps share it with your dive buddies.

 There are basically two types of scuba dive computers.
 They are similar in their functionalities but of a different form.